tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

 ## Using TGN Tokens

-Once unlocked tokens have been paid out into a JustPay wallet (and have thus become part of the "circulating supply" (see [definitions here](https://docs.tagion.org/gov/governance_areas/token_economy/issuance#reporting-and-definitions)), owners of these tokens can use them in whatever way they like.
+Once unlocked tokens have been paid out from the online portal into a JustPay wallet (and have thus become part of the "circulating supply" (see [definitions here](https://docs.tagion.org/gov/governance_areas/token_economy/issuance#reporting-and-definitions)), owners of these tokens can use them in whatever way they like.

-This, of course, includes tendering them for the purchase of goods and services, but acceptance of them on part of the seller is purely voluntary.
-Currently, TGN tokens are not listed on any token exchange, so there is no simple brokered way of selling them.
-However, "over the counter" sales are always possible if two parties agree on the sale.
-All that is required is that the recepient has and JustPay wallet and the seller of tokens is confident that he will receive payment as agreed.
+This, of course, includes tendering them for the purchase of goods and services, but acceptance of them on part of the provider of those goods and services is purely voluntary.

+Currently, as TGN tokens are not yet listed on any token exchange, so there is no brokered way of selling them.
+However, "over the counter" sales are always possible if two parties agree on the price and conditions.
+All that is technically required is that the recepient has a [JustPay wallet](https://www.decard.io/justpay) into which the tokens can be transferred, and that seller of tokens is confident that he will receive payment as agreed.

 ---